kaasmongado-cpu/IT-110-MIDTERM-PROJECT/README.md

 PROJECT DESCRIPTION:
 ---------------------
-This project is a dual-purpose web application that combines a professional portfolio website with an interactive Random Quote Generator.
-The portfolio highlights team information, skills, and featured projects, while the quote generator provides motivational quotes fetched from an external API.
-Together, they showcase both design and technical integration capabilities.
+This project is a dual-purpose web application combining a professional student portfolio with an interactive Random Quote Generator (RQG).
+The portfolio showcases team skills and projects, while the RQG fetches motivational quotes from an external API.
+This design demonstrates proficiency in modern front-end development, responsive design, and robust API integration.

 KEY FEATURES:
 ----------------------
 Portfolio (index.html)
-- Responsive Navigation: Sticky header with active link highlighting based on scroll position.
+- Responsive Navigation: Includes a sticky header with dynamic link highlighting based on the user's scroll position.
-- Theme Toggle: Light and dark modes with saved preferences using localStorage.
+- Theme Toggle: Provides Light and Dark modes with user preference saved persistently using the browser's localStorage.
-- Animated Sections: Smooth ScrollReveal animations for an engaging user interface.
+- Animated Sections: : Features an engaging user interface with smooth visual effects.
-- Project Gallery: Filterable project cards powered by Mixitup.js.
+- Project Gallery: Displays categorized project cards.
-- Contact Form: Integrated with Web3Forms API for form submissions.
+- Contact Form: Integrated for reliable message submission using the Web3Forms API.
-- Smooth Scrolling: Fluid transitions between page sections.
+- Smooth Scrolling: Offers fluid transitions between various page sections.

 Random Quote Generator (rqg.html)
-- API Integration: Retrieves random quotes via the DummyJSON Quotes API.
+- API Integration: Fetches random quotes using the DummyJSON Quotes API.
-- Loading Indicators: Visual feedback while fetching quotes.
+- Loading Indicators: Displays clear loading indicators while fetching new content.
-- Error Management: Handles connection or API issues gracefully.
+- Error Management: Manages connection issues and API errors gracefully.
-- Theme Consistency: Uses the same dark/light mode as the portfolio.
+- Theme Consistency: Synchronizes its appearance with the portfolio's stored theme preference.
-- Instant Quote Refresh: Generates a new quote at the click of a button.
+- Instant Quote Refresh: Generates a new quote dynamically with a single button click.

 API INFORMATION:
 ----------------
 | Component       | API Used             | Documentation                                                  | Endpoint                                                                   |